chirpc/Portfolio/README.md

 #### Context

-Financial inclusion means that individuals and businesses have access to useful and affordable financial products and services that meet their needs – transactions, payments, savings, credit and insurance – delivered in a responsible and sustainable way.
+Financial inclusion means that individuals and businesses have access to useful and affordable financial products and services that meet their needs â€“ transactions, payments, savings, credit and insurance â€“ delivered in a responsible and sustainable way.
 It also facilitates day-to-day living, and helps families and businesses plan for everything from long-term goals to unexpected emergencies (WB).

 However, there is an estimated 2 billion individuals who remain unbanked or underbanked, majority of whom are African and living in rural and isolate areas.
 The past 10 years have seen a rapid growth in the mobile money market as financial institutions ramp up investmrents, opening up new channels of development in mobile money applications that deliver more efficient, effective, and accessible financial services services through mobile phone networks.